 A graduate of Ryerson’s RTA program, Charles has had a distinguished career in media and creative industries with an accomplished track record in production, brand development and commerce.
 Charles had taught at Ryerson for nearly twenty years and was previously Chair of The RTA School of Media before becoming Dean.

-As Associate Dean, Faculty and Student Affairs, Ivor helps ensure that FCAD puts people first and provides high-quality undergraduate learning experiences.
+As Associate Dean, Undergraduate Education and Student Affairs, Ivor helps ensure that FCAD puts people first and provides high-quality undergraduate learning experiences.
 Key areas of his role include support for students and faculty members, cross-disciplinary innovation in curriculum, and oversight of academic supports and processes.

 In addition to his role in the dean's office, Ivor conducts research into journalists' professional identity and values, and teaches ethics and law in the School of Journalism.
 He chaired the ethics advisory committee of the Canadian Association of Journalists until June 2015, and was the founding editor of the Canadian Journalism Project (J-Source.ca), a national website providing information, commentary and resources related to the achievement of, and challenges to, journalistic excellence.